Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Preliminaries

-In this paper, we will consider \emph{bounded} PTAs.
-A \emph{bounded parameter domain} assigns to each parameter a minimum integer bound and a maximum integer bound.
-That is, each parameter~$\param_i$ ranges in an interval $[a_i, b_i]$, with $a_i,b_i \in \grandn$.
+In this paper, we consider \emph{bounded} PTAs.
+A \emph{bounded parameter domain} is such that $\ParamDomain$ assigns to each parameter a minimum integer bound and a maximum integer bound.
+That is, each parameter~$\param_i$ ranges in an interval $[a_i, b_i]$, with $a_i,b_i \in \setN$.
 Hence, a bounded parameter domain is a hyperrectangle in $\cardinality{\Param}$ dimensions.

 \begin{definition}[bounded PTA] A bounded PTA is a PTA the parameter domain of which is bounded. \end{definition} \begin{remark} In this paper, our bounded parameter domains are simple closed intervals with integer bounds.
 However, we noted in~\cite{ALR22} that the nature of these intervals (open or closed) can have an impact on decidability, notably for some subclasses of PTAs~\cite{BlT09}. \end{remark}